diku-dk/futhark-ppopp19/README.md

 ## Docker image

 We provide a Docker image with the necessary programs and libraries for Futhark to build and run.
-This currently only works on machines with Nvidia GPUs.
+This currently only works on Linux machines with Nvidia GPUs.
 Install:

   * [Docker](https://docs.docker.com/install/)
   * [Nvidia's Docker runtime](https://github.com/NVIDIA/nvidia-docker#quickstart)